 - Prof. Dr. Robert Frigg, Swiss Federal Institute of Technology in Zurich, Host: Dr. Rolf Zettl (BIH), Research project: “Förderung von Medizintechnischen Lösungen und deren Translation in Medizinprodukte"

 - Prof. Dr. Sylvia Thun, Hochschule Niederrhein, Gastgeber: Axel Radlach Pries (Charité), Forschungsprojekt: “Einrichtung einer eHealth und Interoperability Core Unit"

 - Prof. Dr. Hannah Monyer, Medical Faculty at the University of Heidelberg and DKFZ, Host: Prof. Dr. Dietmar Schmitz (Charité), Research project: “Inhibition in the context of cortical columnar organization"

 - Prof. Dr. Steffen Gay, University Hospital Zurich, Host: Prof. Dr. Gerd-Rüdiger Burmester (Charité), Research project: “Development of Novel Biomarkers for the Detection of Response to anti-rheumatic drugs"

-- Dr. Michael Potente, Max Planck Institute for Heart and Lung Research, Host: Prof. Dr. Holger Gerhardt (Max-Delbrück Centre for Molecular Medicine), Research project: “Mechanisms of vessel size regulation - role of YAP/TAZ signaling"
+- Dr. Michael Potente, Max Planck Institute for Heart and Lung Research, Host: Prof. Dr. Holger Gerhardt (MDC), Research project: “Mechanisms of vessel size regulation - role of YAP/TAZ signaling"